yufongpeng/AnovaBase.jl/docs/src/index.md

 nestedmodels(<model>)
 ```
 ## Usage
 The usage is integrated with [`GLM.jl`](https://juliastats.org/GLM.jl/stable/), [`MixedModels.jl`](https://juliastats.org/MixedModels.jl/stable/) and [`FixedEffectModels.jl`](https://github.com/FixedEffects/FixedEffectModels.jl).
-The examples below are just for dementration of ANOVA.
+The following examples are just for dementration of ANOVA.
 To understand details of models, please refer to each documentations.

 ### Statistical Models
 1. `TableRegressionModel{<: LinearModel, T}` fitted by `GLM.lm`.